-a.
-The USM has put in place Faculty P&T and Sabbatical Leave policies that reward research with potential for commercial development and became the a.
+- a.
+The USM has put in place Faculty P&T and Sabbatical Leave policies that reward research with potential for commercial development - Tracking USM-affiliated new company formation against the strategic plan goal of 325 companies by 2020 a.
 The USM has boosted site miners, entrepreneurs in residence, and licensing staff resources.